bertah/zerodateur/README.md

 Run the script and leave it running
 > python zerodt.py

-Note: Script will run for 7 days only, see todo
+Note: Script will run for 14 days and then stop.

 <h2>TODO</h2>

 - [ ] Submit timesheet automatically at beginning of week
+- [ ] Create new events automatically after the 14 day period
 - [x] Accept secondary Google Calendar (shared) for personnal events
-- [ ] Create another set of events after schedule is complete (or create longer schedule from start)